How to Forgive Yourself for Cheating: 7 Steps for Self-Forgiveness

 – Renewal

 These are the four basic steps you need to take in order to forgive yourself and make amends with your partner.
-Responsibility and remorse are fairly self-explanatory; you need to take responsibility for what happened.

 Restoration refers to making amends with your spouse.
 Although not telling your partner about your affair seems easier, it actually makes it harder for you to move forward and forgive yourself.

-The final R, renewal, is all about personal growth.
-This is where you learn from your mistakes and come out the other side with a better understanding of yourself, self-compassion, and stronger personal values.
+This is where you learn from your mistakes and come out the other side with a better understanding of yourself, self-compassion , and stronger personal values.

-Step 2: Learn from Your Mistake
+Step 2: Learn from Your Mistakes

 Just remember that “I” statements are important when discussing this with your partner.
+You don’t want to come across as if you’re blaming them!
+It’s not a good look.

-Step 3: Be Clear About What You Want
+Step 3: Be Clear About What You Want From Your Marriage

-Healthline also mentions the importance of knowing what you want.
 When you’ve worked out what caused you to cheat in the first place, you can focus on what that means for what you want in life and relationships.

 This also refers to how you want to proceed in terms of telling your spouse.
 You might want to protect them from the upset, but be mindful that this can hinder your own healing process and might cause them more harm in the long run.

 If you decide to disclose the cheating to your partner, make sure you choose a calm, quiet moment when you can dedicate time to talking it out.
-Try to avoid blurting it out during a high-stress moment.

-Step 4: Start Journalling
+Step 4: Start Journaling or Try Therapy

 Besides guilt and shame, you’re probably feeling a bunch of other emotions all at once.
 Getting them down on paper can help you make sense of them, process them, and decide how to move forward.